Dick Gordon (politician): Personal life

-Gordon is married to Katherine Gordon, who served as congressman of the first district of Zambales from 1988 to 1995.
+Gordon is married to Katherine Gordon, who served as congresswoman of the first district of Zambales from 1988 to 1995.
 She succeeded her husband as mayor of Olongapo in 1995 and served three consecutive terms until 2004.
 They have four children.

 Following the end of his Senate term in 2010, Gordon anchored Aksyon Solusyon with Amelyn Veloso on Radyo5 92.3 News FM and AksyonTV.
 He also co-hosted Duelo with Jake Macasaet, which aired weeknights on AksyonTV.
-Gordon also hosts his public service program Lingkod Aksyon, which airs every Sunday morning on TeleRadyo (originally DZMM), alongside Jeffrey Hernaez.
+Gordon also hosted his public service program Lingkod Aksyon, which aired every Sunday morning on TeleRadyo (originally DZMM), alongside Jeffrey Hernaez.

 Awards

-Gordon is a recipient of various awards, such as the Ten Outstanding Young Men (TOYM), The Outstanding Filipino (TOFIL), the University of the Philippines’ Most Outstanding Alumnus in Public Service and its Most Distinguished Alumnus.
+Gordon is a recipient of various awards, such as the Ten Outstanding Young Men (TOYM), The Outstanding Filipino (TOFIL), the University of the Philippines' Most Outstanding Alumnus in Public Service and its Most Distinguished Alumnus.
 The latter is the highest award that could be bestowed by the UP Law Alumni Association.

 Gordon was also awarded the Philippine National Volunteer Service Coordinating Agency's Lifetime National Volunteer Achievement Award, the sole recipient of the award in 2015.

 Gordon has been awarded the three highest awards from the Red Cross: the Aurora Aragon Quezon Medal, the Silver Humanitarian Service Cross Award and the Gold Humanitarian Service Cross Award.

 Gordon was also a recipient of the Japanese Red Cross Gold Humanitarian Award.
 He also received recognition from various foreign media such as Asiaweek's Twenty Great Asians of the Future and Asahi Shimbun's 50 Young Leaders of Asia, among others.